-An early 9am start with a 2-hour microelectronic and VLSI lab.
+An early start at 09:00 with a two-hour microelectronic and VLSI lab.
 Sometimes I stay longer if the task is particularly challenging.
 This is usually the case when working on a joyous assignment.
-Wednesday’s usually have no class in the afternoon to allow for extra-curriculars like being part of the active union or societies.
-Getting involved in the Herts community is definitely something I highly recommend.
+Wednesday’s usually have no class in the afternoon to allow for extra-curricular like being part of the active union or societies.
+Getting involved in the Herts community is something I highly recommend.

 Resting recharges my batteries before my night shift at our campus club, the Forum.
 I really enjoy the balance of working a part-time job alongside my studies.
 The money helps too!
-They’re really flexible with hours as they employ only students so are super understanding if I need to take time off for assignments when I’m busy.
+They’re flexible with hours as they employ only students so are super understanding if I need to take time off for assignments when I’m busy.
 Met some of my favourite people working there!
-Sometimes we go for a Maccies for an after-shift natter and I get home maybe 5/6am which isn’t as tiring as it sounds.
+Sometimes we go for a well-needed Maccies for an after-shift natter and I get home between 17:00-18:00 which isn’t as tiring as it sounds.

 I have tutorials and lectures in DSP and power.
 Tutorials improve the theory by applying questions to problems.
 Try to engage and get involved as much as possible.
 It’s important to make the most of contact time with the lecturers.
 Don’t need be shy!

 Another day, another lecture.
 But it’s okay – the weekend is on the horizon!
-I normally have class 4/5 days a week but this varies per course and timetable.
+I normally have class four or five days a week, but this varies per course and timetable.
 Some have less contact time than others.
 I normally have a scheduled project meeting with my supervisor weekly to show my progression in my FYP.